gorenje/rippenstein/works/slider.md

 The Elves are busy working on a new version that will store data in your browser.
 Thus data will be stored on each device separately.

-This will imply that you won't be able to share data across devices but it also means that data isn't stored on expensive server-side hard drives - *your data, you pay*!
+This implies that you won't be able to share data across devices but it also means that data isn't stored on expensive server-side hard drives - *your data, you pay* principle.

-But until the Elves completely this, data continues to be stored on the server but anonymously and without meaning.
+But until the Elves complete this arduous task, data continues to be stored on the server but anonymously and without meaning.

 ## But what if I'm a CIS person?

-If don't particularly want to fluidify your gender, there are four other sliders available: [mood](https://mood.sldr.in), [politics](https://politics.sldr.in), [weather](https://weather.sldr.in) and [gratitude](https://gratitude.sldr.in) - each providing the same non-interpretative and meaningless features of the Gender Slider.
+If don't particularly want to fluidify your gender, there are four other fluidifications available: [mood](https://mood.sldr.in), [politics](https://politics.sldr.in), [weather](https://weather.sldr.in) and [gratitude](https://gratitude.sldr.in) - each providing the same non-interpretative and meaningless (for outsiders) features of the Gender Slider.

 ## Can I request another slider topic?